Lizard: Convergence

 Lizards have frequently evolved convergently, with multiple groups independently developing similar morphology and ecological niches.
 Anolis ecomorphs have become a model system in evolutionary biology for studying convergence.
-Limbs have been lost or reduced independently over two dozen times across lizard evolution, including in the Anniellidae, Anguidae, Cordylidae, Dibamidae, Gymnophthalmidae, Pygopodidae, and Scincidae; snakes are just the most famous and species-rich group of Squamata to have followed this path.
+Lizard leglessness or limb reduction has developed independently over two dozen times across lizard evolution, including in the Anniellidae, Anguidae, Cordylidae, Dibamidae, Gymnophthalmidae, Pygopodidae, and Scincidae; snakes are just the most famous and species-rich group of Squamata to have followed this path.

 Relationship with humans

 Interactions and uses by humans

 Most lizard species are harmless to humans.
 Only the largest lizard species, the Komodo dragon, which reaches 3.3 m in length and weighs up to 166 kg, has been known to stalk, attack, and, on occasion, kill humans.
 An eight-year-old Indonesian boy died from blood loss after an attack in 2007.

 Green iguanas (Iguana iguana), are popular pets.

-Numerous species of lizard are kept as pets, including bearded dragons, iguanas, anoles, and geckos (such as the popular leopard gecko).Monitor lizards such as the savannah monitor and tegus such as the Argentine tegu and red tegu are also kept.
+Numerous species of lizard are kept as pets, including bearded dragons, iguanas, anoles, and geckos (such as the popular leopard gecko).
+Monitor lizards such as the savannah monitor and tegus such as the Argentine tegu and red tegu are also kept.

 Green iguanas are eaten in Central America, where they are sometimes referred to as "chicken of the tree" after their habit of resting in trees and their supposedly chicken-like taste, while spiny-tailed lizards are eaten in Africa.
 In North Africa, Uromastyx species are considered dhaab or 'fish of the desert' and eaten by nomadic tribes.

 Red tegu drinking water out of a dispenser.

 Lizards such as the Gila monster produce toxins with medical applications.
 Gila toxin reduces plasma glucose; the substance is now synthesized for use in the anti-diabetes drug exenatide (Byetta).
 Another toxin from Gila monster saliva has been studied for use as an anti-Alzheimer's drug.

 In culture

 Lizards appear in myths and folktales around the world.
 In Australian Aboriginal mythology, Tarrotarro, the lizard god, split the human race into male and female, and gave people the ability to express themselves in art.
-A lizard king named Mo'o features in Hawaii and other cultures in Polynesia.
-In the Amazon, the lizard is the king of beasts, while among the Bantu of Africa, the god UNkulunkulu sent a chameleon to tell humans they would live forever, but the chameleon was held up, and another lizard brought a different message, that the time of humanity was limited.
+Lizard spirits named Moʻo feature in Hawaiian mythology and other cultures in Polynesia.
+In the Amazon, the lizard is the king of beasts, while among the Bantu of Africa, the god uNkulunkulu sent a chameleon to tell humans they would live forever, but the chameleon was held up, and another lizard brought a different message, that the time of humanity was limited.
 A popular legend in Maharashtra tells the tale of how a common Indian monitor, with ropes attached, was used to scale the walls of the fort in the Battle of Sinhagad.

 Lizards in many cultures share the symbolism of snakes, especially as an emblem of resurrection.
 This may have derived from their regular molting.
 The motif of lizards on Christian candle holders probably alludes to the same symbolism.
 According to Jack Tresidder, in Egypt and the Classical world, they were beneficial emblems, linked with wisdom.
 In African, Aboriginal and Melanesian folklore they are linked to cultural heroes or ancestral figures.